 Think about all types of people who might spread the word about your launch.
 These could be your colleagues, partners, friends, relatives, etc. You can ask people to follow your Facebook page and Twitter profile and share some links for instance.

 Additionally, research social media influencers and bloggers and reach out to them before you launch.
 If you have a unique and interesting product to offer, people might be interested in covering it first.
 You can organize pre-launch interviews, let some people sign up, and test the product.
 So when you go live, there will be some posts and reviews published for users to check out (jump here for our tips on successful outreach campaigns).

 Finally, plan your advertising budget.
 Are you going to use pay-per-click campaigns?
 Banners?
 Paid reviews?
 You should check out the options and choose the ones you'll get started with.

-The big day has come, but you're busy looking for the best email marketing solution?
+The big launch date has come, but you're busy looking for the best email marketing solution?
 Imagine people have started visiting your website and signing up, but they are not getting any response because you completely forgot about it!
 Here are the things I'd recommend setting up before the launch: